bryan-hoang/dnd-notes/notes/beneath-the-sands.md

   - Promised riches and treasure
 - Jaf's wife is okay with Jaf moving temporarily
 - Syndra has a vision
-  - Both of Horus' eyes were suced out during a tornado
+  - Both of Horus' eyes were sucked out during a tornado

 ## Session 3